jaxbot/club/_src/workshops/09-frontend-workshop.md

 });
 ```

 Some groundwork has been laid out for us already.
 As explained in the [intro workshop](/workshops/intro-web-development), we're placing all of our code within an anonymous function that will be called when the DOM finishes loading.
 This is to prevent the infamous FOUC (flash of unstyled content).
-We're also initialized two variables, `items` and `inputBox`.
+We've also initialized two variables, `items` and `inputBox`.
 The `items` variable has been assigned as an empty array for now, while `inputBox` has been assigned the `<div>` with its class set to `.inputBoxContainer`.

 Let's get the button working now.
 Replace `// the magic happens here` with this code: